 The Authority must decide how long any abatement period will continue before the HAP contract will be terminated.
 The Authority should not terminate the contract until the family finds another unit, provided the family does so in a reasonable time [HCV GB p.
 10-29] and must give the owner reasonable notice of the termination.
-The Authority will issue a voucher to permit the family to move to another unit as described in Chapter 10.
+The Authority will issue a voucher to permit the Housing Authority of the City and County of San Francisco family to move to another unit as described in Chapter 10.